User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Introduction

-The focus on untraceability is particularly important in light of the growing number of messaging platforms and features that advertise themselves as solutions for ``sending messages, not metadata'' (e.g., Session~\cite{jefferys_session_2024}), for ``leaving no traces'' (e.g., Telegram~\cite{autodelete_telegram}), or to ``communicate [...] anonymously'' (e.g., Threema~\cite{threemagmbh_threema_2025})---despite the fact that each of these could resonate with the idea of preserving the confidentiality of who communicates with whom, they all refer to very different forms of protection, such as onion routing (Session), disappearing messages (Telegram), and data minimization (Threema).
-This calls for an understanding of which technologies or features users associate with untraceability, which can help inform the design of user interfaces in ways that more clearly communicate what kinds of traces or metadata are protected---and which are not.
+In this paper, we are interested in understanding user perceptions and attitudes toward \textit{untraceability} in messaging platforms, which we define as the conceptual goal of preventing third parties from knowing who communicates with whom.
+Studying perceptions of untraceability is particularly important given the growing number of messaging platforms and features that advertise themselves as solutions for ``sending messages, not metadata'' (e.g., Session~\cite{jefferys_session_2024}), for ``leaving no traces'' (e.g., Telegram~\cite{autodelete_telegram}), or to ``communicate [...] anonymously'' (e.g., Threema~\cite{threemagmbh_threema_2025}).
+Although each of these descriptions may resonate with the idea of preserving the confidentiality of who communicates with whom, they refer to very different forms of protection, such as onion routing (Session), disappearing messages (Telegram), and data minimization (Threema).
+This ambiguity calls for an understanding of which technologies, or features, users perceive as useful tools for untraceability, to help inform the design of user interfaces that more clearly communicate what kinds of traces or metadata are protected---and which are not.